terraform-provider-openstack/terraform-provider-openstack/website/docs/r/vpnaas_ike_policy_v2.html.markdown

 * `auth_algorithm` - (Optional) The authentication hash algorithm.
 Valid values are sha1, sha256, sha384, sha512.
     Default is sha1.
 Changing this updates the algorithm of the existing policy.

-* `encapsulation_mode` - (Optional) The encapsulation mode.
-Valid values are tunnel and transport.
-Default is tunnel.
-    Changing this updates the existing policy.

 * `encryption_algorithm` - (Optional) The encryption algorithm.
 Valid values are 3des, aes-128, aes-192 and so on.
     The default value is aes-128.
 Changing this updates the existing policy.

 * `pfs` - (Optional) The perfect forward secrecy mode.
 Valid values are Group2, Group5 and Group14.
 Default is Group5.
     Changing this updates the existing policy.

-* `transform_protocol` - (Optional) The transform protocol.
-Valid values are ESP, AH and AH-ESP.
+* `phase1_negotiation_mode` - (Optional) The IKE mode.
+A valid value is main, which is the default.
     Changing this updates the existing policy.

-Default is ESP.
+* `ike_version` - (Optional) The IKE mode.
+A valid value is v1 or v2.
+Default is v1.
+    Changing this updates the existing policy.

 * `lifetime` - (Optional) The lifetime of the security association.
 Consists of Unit and Value.
     - `unit` - (Optional) The units for the lifetime of the security association.
 Can be either seconds or kilobytes.